What Are Safety Training and Education?

-Safety training can make or break the successful performance of an SMS program for:
+Safety training can make or break the successful performance of aviation SMS for:

 - Meeting safety goals and objectives;

-- Ensuring large return on investments for the aviation SMS program;
+- Ensuring return on investments for the aviation SMS;

 - Ensuring consumer confidence in the company (i.e., lack of accidents);

 Related Articles on Aviation SMS Training and Education

 - What Is Aviation Safety Training in Aviation SMS - Includes Videos